benjisidi/haven/adventure-9-towards-the-duskspire.md

 ### Scene 1: The storm.

 Skill challenge!
-There are a number of things that need to be dealt with:
+There are a number of things that need to be dealt with.
+DCs are

+12 - Excellent solution
+14 - Good solution
+16 - Adequate solution
+18 - Poor solution
+20 - Dubious solution/stretch

 - **Ice**: A part of the wall has collapsed and an enormous chunk of ice is causing the ship to list.
 It must be removed. [**Athletics**]
 - **Fire**: Lightning strikes the ship!
 The deck quickly catches and must be extinguished [**Creative**]